Nelson-Gon/urlfix/docs/source/README.rst

 .. code-block:: python

-   from checkem import checkmate as cm
+   from checkem.checkem import checkmate as cm

 **Replacing URLs written in .md format**